John Beecher (ice hockey)

-John Beecher (born April 5, 2001) is an American professional ice hockey center for the Calgary Flames of the National Hockey League (NHL).
+John Beecher (born April 5, 2001) is an American professional ice hockey player who is a center for the Florida Panthers of the National Hockey League (NHL).
 He was drafted 30th overall by the Boston Bruins in the 2019 NHL entry draft.
 He played college ice hockey for the Michigan Wolverines men's ice hockey team from 2019 to 2022.

 Early life

 Beecher was born on April 5, 2001, in Elmira, New York to parents Bill and Natasha.
 Although his parents were collegiate athletes, they did not play ice hockey.
 His father played lacrosse and golf at Elmira College while his mother ran track and cross-country at Union College.
 Beecher began ice skating when he was six years old after spending the summer playing roller hockey and immediately made the local travel team.
 Beyond ice hockey, Beecher also played soccer, football, baseball, and lacrosse.
 Beecher and his older brother Bryce played together until 2015 when his brother had to get his hips replaced due to him being born with congenital hip dysplasia.